There is an art and science to getting blog posts to travel like wildfire.

 My last five posts have been retweeted 931, 508, 343, 683, and 813 times, for an average of 655.6 times.

 For clicks, the pay-off can be handsome.
 In my case, these retweets can often drive 10,000+ unique visitors to a post.
-Here are a few popular blog post titles, tracked using SU.PR from StumbleUpon:
+Here are a few popular blog post titles, tracked using SU.PR [Ed.
+Note: SU.PR was discontinued in 2013] from StumbleUpon:

 Click here for large, more readable size.